theIvanR/kepler-on-steroids/README.md

+# WARING THIS IS CURRENTLY A WIP, I HOPE TO MAKE THIS PAGE MUCH BETTER SOON

 # 0: NVIDIA Tesla K40c "Ultra" BIOS Mod

 The **NVIDIA Tesla K40** remains a formidable GPU for compute workloads, featuring **2880 CUDA cores**, dual-issue pipelines (2 IPC), and robust memory bandwidth.
 This repository provides modified BIOS files that unlock additional voltage, power, and clock headroom beyond factory constraints.